 Given the similarity of the early-time light curve to those of SNe~IIn and the similarity in all aspects to CSS100217, which can plausibly be explained as an SN~IIn in a NLSy1 host, we conclude that an SN~IIn in a NLSy1 host galaxy accompanied by late-time activity from the AGN is a very plausible explanation for ASASSN-17jz.

 We also consider the possibility of a TDE occurring in a host galaxy with AGN activity.
 This scenario has been explored to some degree in theoretical work, which has found that the emission from such events could be nonthermal and differ substantially from ``typical'' TDEs and AGNs \citep[e.g.,][]{chan19}.
-However, this work is based on highly restrictive simulations, and the full region of parameter space remains largely unexplored.
-We thus base this analysis largely on comparison with the transient PS16dtm, which had compelling evidence that it was a TDE occurring in an AGN \citep{blanchard17} and provides us with observable characteristics to compare with those of ASASSN-17jz.
+However, this work is based on highly restrictive simulations, and the full region of parameter space remains largely unexplored. \edit1{Interestingly, \citet{kankare17} also consider a TDE occurring in an AGN to be a plausible scenario for PS1-10adi and CSS100217, based on the idea that the unbound material from the disrupted star could interact with broad-line region clouds in a way similar to that of SN ejecta interacting with CSM.
+They note, however, that there are several unexplained points for this case that would require additional study.} We thus base this analysis largely on comparison with the transient PS16dtm, which had compelling evidence that it was a TDE occurring in an AGN \citep{blanchard17} and provides us with observable characteristics to compare with those of ASASSN-17jz.